 Meant to Bead

 My first career was in banking.
 I started as a teller in high school and eventually worked my way up to VP, Bank Manager.
 I know it sounds like a left-brained job for a right-brained person but I found ways of being creative even in the finance industry!
 I’m so glad I had the valuable experience of working in my teenage years.
 It taught me common sense skills and a strong work ethic.
-I left my company after our second daughter was born.
+I left Bank of America after our second daughter was born.
 In 2003, with three daughters ages 5, 4 and 3, I went back to school to study Spanish (to keep up with my kids who were also learning the language) and Early Childhood Education, with the goal of becoming a social worker.
 It was around this time that I started making jewelry as a hobby.
 I remember enjoying a simple jewelry-making craft with my daughters.
 Once I learned how to attach a clasp I was hooked!
 I started taking beading classes and couldn’t get enough of practicing my newfound skills.

 Growing up, I was surrounded by inspiring women and artists – my grandma, mom, aunt, and great aunt.
 Whether it was gardening, painting, sculpting or stained glass, I loved working by their side.
 I was fortunate to have a very close relationship with my grandparents which later influenced my own parenting and fueled my passion for engaging kids in imaginative and hands-on activities.
 I guess you could say I had an entrepreneurial spirit at a young age.
 Taking advantage of our proximity to several cemeteries, I used to get flowers from our landlord who had a nursery, turn them into bouquets and sell them on the street corner to passersby!
 Even so, it was never my intention (as my husband likes to remind me) to start a business.
 It just goes to show, you never know where life will lead you!